lotuskshetri/ansibleplaybook/README.md

 SSH Authentication Setup

-The local machine’s public SSH key was added to the EC2 instance for secure, passwordless authentication.
+c. inventory ini was also configured

+d. the final command to run the playbook was : ansible-playbook -i inventory.ini playbook.yaml.
+After which pages for task1 and task2 were rendered.